Lukas-Dierkes/vehicle-stream-team-project/README.md

  2. Data Cleaning

-    The ***data_cleaning(df, df_stops)*** function performs several other functions to help check and clean the values of the respective attributes.
+    The ***data_cleaning(df, df_stops)*** function performs several other functions to detect and correct inaccurate records from the data.
 Different assumptions were given by MoD or made in the team, so that the planned data correspond as realistically as possible to the actual system. <br>
     Below is a table explaining the various functions being used:

     | Function      | Description        |
     | ------------- | ------------- |